What is FSMA?

 The first way is through a food manufacturer’s supply-chain program as required by subpart G of the Preventive Controls rule.
 Businesses subject to Preventive Controls requirements are responsible for establishing and implementing a risk-based supply-chain program to control identified hazards in raw materials and ingredients.
 The program requires the use of approved suppliers, application of material acceptance procedures and supplier verification activities to ensure that identified hazards are mitigated and prevented from entering the food supply chain.

 Regulatory compliance with country specific food legislation such as FSMA can seem overwhelming in a global supply chain.
-Fortunately, there are globally recognised and standardised systems and tools to help your operation stay ahead of the curve.
+Fortunately, there are globally recognized and standardized systems and tools to help your operation stay ahead of the curve.

 - For environmental monitoring and product testing, ensure analysis by an ISO 17025 accredited laboratory

-- For effective food safety management, certify to a GFSI-recognised program, which provides the framework for risk-based management of food hazards, fraud and security threats.
+- For effective food safety management, certify to a GFSI-recognized program, which provides the framework for risk-based management of food hazards, fraud and security threats.

 - For on-site supplier verification audits, ensure assessment by a qualified government inspector or third-party auditor of an accredited certification body.